angary/tutoring/wk04/README.md

 As you do this, discuss:
 * What is the difference between a module, a class, and a function?
 * What is the difference between normal function and a method of an object?

+> Module: a python file
+>
+> Class: an object type definition
+>
+> Function: A kind of object that allows you to give inputs and receive outputs (you can show them that functions themselves are objects in memory by printing out a function)

+* What is the difference between normal function and a method of an object?

+> Normal function - lives in a python program (accessed with `module.function()`)
+>
+> Method of an object - lives inside the object (accessed with `object.method()`)

 ## Extra Exercises